-Preseason training for the 2019 season starts from Sunday 13th of January, and is open for all (returning players and any new players who wish to join).
-All players who complete their registration in January will receive $20 off registration!
-Reminder that during January we will be running men and women at the same time at Charles Bean Oval, Lindfield.
+Preseason training for the 2019 season is currently running for all players (returning players and any new players who wish to join).
+We will be running men on Saturday afternoons (Feb-Mar) an women on Sunday afternoons (Feb-Mar) at Charles Bean Oval, Lindfield.

-If you have any questions please post in our facebook group or email firstname.lastname@example.org
+If you have any questions or would like to register and join please post in our facebook group or email firstname.lastname@example.org

 We are still seeking a skilled goalkeeper in our top WAA2 team.
 This position is a club-sponsored position so if you are interested please contact Kaitlyn (email@example.com).
 For all other women’s and men’s teams registrations have nearly reached capacity, and additional spots will be at individual team managers discretion.
 Please email Kaitlyn before applying for a spot in a team for the 2018 season.